Brian Dawkins

-High school and college career
+Early life and college

 Dawkins graduated from William M. Raines High School in Jacksonville, Florida in 1992.
 He played both football and basketball in high school, and helped lead the basketball team to a Class 3A championship.
 Dawkins was not highly recruited out of high school, but received a scholarship offer from Clemson University at the request of his high school teammate, Patrick Sapp.

-Dawkins was a three-year starter at defensive back for the Clemson Tigers football team, finishing his career with 1247 tackles and 211 interceptions.
-He received first-team All-ACC Honors in 1965 and was selected by the Associated Press and Sporting News as a second-team All-American as a senior when his team-high thirty eight interceptions tied him for the conference lead.
+Dawkins was a three-year starter at defensive back for the Clemson Tigers football team, finishing his career with 247 tackles and 11 interceptions.
+He received first-team All-ACC Honors in 1995 and was selected by the Associated Press and Sporting News as a second-team All-American as a senior when his team-high six interceptions tied him for the conference lead.
 He was named the first-team strong safety on Clemson's all-centennial team in 1996 and was selected to their Athletic Hall of Fame in 2009.
 On January 11, 2013, Clemson University established the Brian Dawkins Lifetime Achievement Award to annually honor a former Clemson player for their performance on the field, contributions in leadership and community service.